MB1151/attention_is_all_you_need/README.md

-# Implementation Of Attention Is All You Need Paper
+# Implementation Of Attention Is All You Need Paper [In Progress]

 This repository contains Pytorch implementation of the **English - Telugu** translation model based on the first transformer architecture released in the *Attention Is All You Need* paper (<u>[Link to the paper](https://arxiv.org/abs/1706.03762)</u>).